 Main, P. (2026, January 20).
 Cued Articulation: The Complete Teacher's Guide to Visual Sound Teaching.
 Retrieved from https://www.structural-learning.com/post/cued-articulation-complete-teachers-guide

-Use Cued Articulation to boost learners' reading, as Passy (n.d.) designed.
-Simple hand cues represent sounds, making phonics fun and accessible for all learners.
-The 49 cues let children see and feel sounds in their mouths.
-This aids basic phonics and helps learners with learning difficulties.
-This guide shows you how to use movement to teach sounds.
+Use Cued Articulation to support learners' reading, as Passy (n.d.) designed.
+It uses simple hand cues to stand for speech sounds, so phonics feels clear, active, and accessible for all learners.
+The 49 cues help children see and feel how sounds work in their mouths.

 Key Takeaways

 1. Cued Articulation profoundly enhances phonological awareness and early literacy development through its distinctive multi-sensory methodology.
-By providing visual and kinesthetic cues for speech sounds, this system makes the abstract nature of phonemes tangible, directly supporting the development of sound-symbol correspondence crucial for reading acquisition, as highlighted in research on phonological processing (Goswami, 2000).
+By providing visual and kinesthetic cues for speech sounds, this system makes the abstract nature of phonemes tangible, directly supporting the development of sound-symbol correspondence important for reading acquisition, as highlighted in research on phonological processing (Goswami, 2000).
 This approach is particularly beneficial for learners in early years and those struggling with sound discrimination.

 2. The visual and kinesthetic scaffolding offered by Cued Articulation is exceptionally effective in supporting learners with diverse learning needs, including those with specific learning difficulties and English as an Additional Language (EAL).
 This system provides a concrete representation of speech sounds, which can bypass common challenges in auditory processing or abstract phonics for learners with dyslexia or other learning difficulties (Snowling, 2000).
-Furthermore, it offers a clear, non-verbal entry point for EAL learners to grasp English phonology, reducing cognitive load.
+It also, it offers a clear, non-verbal entry point for EAL learners to grasp English phonology, reducing cognitive load.

 3. Successful integration of Cued Articulation necessitates a systematic, whole-school implementation strategy to ensure consistency and maximise its educational impact.
 A consistent approach across all year groups and teaching staff, from reception to supporting struggling readers, ensures that learners benefit from a unified phonics framework, aligning with recommendations for effective literacy instruction (Rose, 2006).
-This whole-school commitment fosters a shared understanding and application of the cues, reinforcing learning.
+This whole-school commitment develops a shared understanding and application of the cues, reinforcing learning.

 4. Cued Articulation significantly accelerates phonological acquisition and pronunciation accuracy for English as an Additional Language (EAL) learners by making abstract sounds concrete and accessible.
 The explicit visual and physical representation of sounds provides EAL learners with a direct link between articulation and sound production, overcoming barriers often encountered in acquiring new phonological systems (Cummins, 2000).
 This direct, multi-modal input aids in developing both receptive and productive phonological skills more rapidly.